rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

     }
 ```

-So, if the given `userId` is anything than `bob`, the fake implementation returns that the user has a portfolio.
+So, if the given `userId` is not `bob`, the fake implementation will show the user has a portfolio.
 Otherwise, it returns that the user has no portfolio.
-We can use the `fakeCountUserPortfolios` object to create the use case under test, and implement the test we need using Kotest:
+We can use the `fakeCountUserPortfolios` object to create the use case under test and implement the test we need using Kotest:

 ```kotlin
 should("raise a PortfolioAlreadyExists") {